Sidebar

 “Novae Aetatis Biotech”

-“The pitching workshops were especially useful.
-The moderators were demanding, but that helped us break out of our comfort zones and push ourselves further.
-In just two days, we learned a lot about robotic medicine—a field we hadn’t previously considered.”
+“The pitching workshops were instrumental.
+The moderators were demanding, which helped us break out of our comfort zones and push ourselves further.
+We learned much about robotic medicine in just two days—a field we hadn’t previously considered.”

 The future of innovation